MaestraPeace Mural, The Women's Building

-The Women's Building, Edificio de Mujeres, is a woman-owned community center dedicated to social justice, gender equity, as well as the health and well-being of women.
+The Women's Building, Edificio de Mujeres, is a women-owned community center dedicated to social justice, gender equity, as well as the health and well-being of women.
 The Center serves up to 25,000 community members each year.
 It rents space to tenants, meetings, and community events.
-The Women's Center was founded in 1973 during the feminist movement to address the needs of women in San Francisco's communities.
+The Women's Center was founded in 1973, during the feminist movement, to address the needs of women in San Francisco's communities.
 By 1979, the Center needed more space to hold a conference on violence against women, and, having been turned away by San Francisco State University, the organization purchased the current Women's Building.

 There was opposition to the organization's feminist activities at the new site.
 In the first year of opening, an attack of arson caused $50K worth of damage to the building by a pipe bomb explosion on its front steps.

-The Women's Building currently houses nine community health organizations in its non-profit hub, including a girls' running club, a group helping women escape from domestic violence, washrooms for the homeless, immigration services, and support for survivors of sexual assault.
-It offers a head start day care, CalFresh & food pantry, a computer lab, job search assistance, legal aid, tech tutoring, tax help, and wellness programs such as yoga, Tai Chi, and Mambo.
+The Women's Building currently houses nine community health organizations in its non-profit hub, including a girls' running club, a group helping women escape from domestic violence, washrooms for individuals experiencing homelessness, immigration services, and support for survivors of sexual assault.
+It offers a Head Start day care, CalFresh & food pantry, a computer lab, job search assistance, legal aid, tech tutoring, tax help, and wellness programs such as yoga, Tai Chi, and Mambo.
 The Center also helps women make connections to other services in the community.

 The mural even extends inside the entrance to the Women's Building.
 “It makes you feel like you’re walking through the mural.
-When you come through to the other side, you’re still a part of it,” explained artist Susan Kelk Cervantes.
-Artist Miranda Bergman called it, "a standing ovation for women's liberation; a non-negotiable demand for respect; a healing waterfall of women's love; a prayer for everybody in the world; a sweet subversive dream of peace."
+When you come through to the other side, you’re still a part of it,” explains artist Susan Kelk Cervantes.
+Artist Miranda Bergman calls it "a standing ovation for women's liberation; a non-negotiable demand for respect; a healing waterfall of women's love; a prayer for everybody in the world; a sweet subversive dream of peace."